-- Or kick chocolate to the curb for a minute and consider making this rich butterscotch ice cream sauce to drizzle on top.
+- Or kick chocolate to the curb for a minute and consider making this rich butterscotch ice cream sauce or spiced pumpkin caramel to drizzle on top.

 - Use a couple of scoops to make the best root beer float ever.

 - Serve a scoop on top of your favorite cherry cobbler or blueberry peach pie.

 - Gluten-free?
 Go for a slice of this amazing gluten-free apple pie from my friend Sandi.